hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 ### Types of Rate Limits

 There are several types of rate limits that can be handled by the `AsyncThrottler` class.
-The following sections will detail(with examples) how to initialize the necessary `RateLimit` and how to the throttler is consumed by the connector for each of the different rate limit types.
+The following sections will detail (with examples) how to initialize the necessary `RateLimit` and the interaction between the connector and the throttler for each of the different rate limit types.

 !!! warning
     It is important to identify the exchange's rate limit implementation.